 A private investor group, represented by The Wonder Group LLC, purchased the single family home and two acre property at 64 Allandale St. adjacent to Allandale Woods.
 The developer can, by right, build as many as 5 units on the property.
 Yet, the developer instead seeks permission to build 18 units.
 This threatens the woods.
 We oppose the city granting variances to build more than what is allowed by right.

-In the interim, the adjoining property at 90 Allandale is being marketed to commercial developers and a separate parcel, 1225 Centre Street (between Spaulding Rehabilitation and Sophia Snow House and adjacent to the Duck Pond) is under review for 8 units of housing.
+In the interim, the adjoining property at 90 Allandale is being marketed to commercial developers and a separate small parcel, 1225 Centre Street (between Spaulding Rehabilitation and Sophia Snow House and adjacent to the Duck Pond) is under review for 8 units of housing.
 Please read the Current Status posts for more details.

 Five issues related to the 64 Allandale project that impact all Bostonians: